markcollinscope/EXAMPLE-JAVA--LOGISTICS--SUPPORTS-ARTICLE-ON-ARM/README.md

 ## Credits

+* Diagrams created using Enterprise Architect - an excellent CASE tool.
+With thanks to Sparx Systems - see https://sparxsystems.com/
-This README was created using Typora - a very useful markdown editor that does its job without over-complicating matters - see https://typora.io/.
+* README created using Typora - a very useful markdown editor that does its job without over-complicating matters - see https://typora.io/.